Bedford County, Pennsylvania: Politics

 Bedford County is overwhelmingly Republican, with that party winning the vote of nearly all presidential elections, recently by great margins.
-In 2016 and 2020, it was Donald Trump’s second strongest county in Pennsylvania, only after neighboring Fulton County.
+In 2016, 2020, and 2024, it was Donald Trump’s second strongest county in Pennsylvania, only after neighboring Fulton County.
+The last time it voted for a Democrat in any election was in Bob Casey Jr.'s 2004 State Treasurer landslide.